Dayoming/Dayoming.github.io/_posts/2024-01-19-REST-API와-JSON.md

 ---
-title: "📄What is RESTful API?"
+title: "🤍 What is RESTful API?"
 date: 2024-01-19
 categories: [Spring, Spring Boot]
 render_with_liquid: false